How to get more XP and level up faster in Pokémon Go

 - Thanksgiving 2016: Double XP for the week.

-It's entirely possible Pokémon Go will run the same events, and perhaps additional double XP events, going forward.
+It's entirely possible Pokémon Go will run the same events, and perhaps additional XP events, going forward.

-Can you use a Lucky Egg during double XP events for quadruple XP?
+Can you use a Lucky Egg during double XP events as well?

 You could during both the Thanksgiving and Spring events, effectively giving you 4x the XP for the duration of the Lucky Egg.
 That worked out to: